Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

 - Extract the template carefully as shown.

-Step 31—Put the 2 Boots Into a Plastic Bag
+Step 31: Put the Two Boots Into a Plastic Bag

-- Loosely tie the 2 sections loosely into a plastic bag.
+- Loosely tie the two sections loosely into a plastic bag.

-- Tumble in a tumble dryer for about 5 minutes.
+- Tumble in a tumble dryer for about five minutes.

 - The plastic bag helps prevent the slippers from moving around too much before they are sufficiently felted to withstand the tumble action within the dryer.